Reading time: 10 minutes

 Differences with the Catholic cross

 Unlike the Latin cross, which is simpler and universally known in the West, the Orthodox cross emphasizes an additional spiritual dimension.
-Its eight points symbolize fullness and infinity, while the sloping lower bar evokes both divine justice and the choice between salvation and damnation.
-This distinction makes the Orthodox cross a powerful symbol of identity for the faithful, as well as an object of fascination for those passionate about religious history.
+Its eight points — four ends of the central bar, two of the upper bar, and two of the lower bar — evoke the fullness and infinity of the salvation offered to the whole world, while the sloping lower bar evokes both divine justice and the choice between salvation and damnation.

 The Byzantine and Russian era

 The Orthodox cross has its roots in the Byzantine Empire, the spiritual and cultural heart of Orthodoxy.
-It established itself as a distinctive symbol in contrast to the Latin cross used in the West.
-In Russia, its adoption became firmly established from the 16th century onward, particularly during the reign of Ivan the Terrible, who sought to strengthen the Orthodox identity of his people.
+Its three-barred form stabilized around the 9th century — the period marking the end of Iconoclasm and the Triumph of Orthodoxy of 843, when the Church solemnly reaffirmed the legitimacy of sacred images, including the cross.
+In Russia, its adoption became firmly established from the 16th century onward, particularly during the reign of Ivan the Terrible, who sought to strengthen the Orthodox identity of his people by positioning Moscow as the "Third Rome" — the rightful heir to Constantinople.
 From then on, the Orthodox cross became a national as well as a religious symbol, visible on church domes, frescoes, and coats of arms.

 Distribution in Europe and in Orthodox churches